Terlingua, Texas: Geology

 The regional geology is characterized by the Terlingua Uplift and the Solitario Dome.
 The southwestern and southern flank of the uplift is marked by the Terlingua Monocline.
 Cinnabar is the most common ore mineral localized along an east–west trend around Terlingua.
 It occurs as a replacement mineral and as a filling in rock openings such as fractures in igneous rocks.
 The most common deposits are along the contact between the Lower Cretaceous Devils River limestone and the Upper Cretaceous Grayson clay formation.
 The most valuable ore body occurred in the Chisos Pipe in the Chisos Mine.

 The Chisos Mine is located in the town of Terlingua and produced most of the quicksilver in the area.
 Discovered in 1902, it operated until 1943, producing 100,000 flasks of quicksilver.
 Three shafts connected 23 miles of workings over 17 levels.
 The mine included a 20-ton Scott furnace and a 100-ton rotary furnace.
 Cinnabar was discovered near the No. 9 shaft around 1897, the basis for the preceding McKinney-Parker Mine.
 Peak production of 7,200 flasks occurred in 1917.
 The mine was operated by Howard E. Perry's Chisos Mining Co. until 1 October 1942, when the company declared insolvency and was purchased by the Esperado Mining Co.
 The Esperado Mining Co. closed the mine at the end of World War II.
 The village was abandoned and all company surface property was scrapped.
 At its peak, the mine employed 125 men around the clock.

-The second-most prolific mine in the areas was the Mariposa Mine located 7 miles west of Terlingua.
+The second-most prolific mine in the areas was the Mariposa Mine, located seven miles west of Terlingua.
 In 1901, the mine was operated by the Marfa and Mariposa Mining Co., owned by Montroyd Shayse and Thomas Golby.
 That company operated until 1910, when the mine was owned by the Esperado Mining Co.
 The mine produced between 20,000 and 30,000 flasks of quicksilver, most of it from 1895 to 1911, though production continued through World War II.
 Most of the production occurred on California Hill in cave-fill zones, which are solution caverns in the Devils River limestone.
 Calomel is most common.

-The third-largest producer of quicksilver in the area was the Study Butte Mine located 5 miles east of Terlingua.
-Cinnabar was discovered here in 1902 and mined since 1905.
+The third-largest producer of quicksilver in the area was the Study Butte Mine, located five miles east of Terlingua.
+Cinnabar was discovered here in 1902 and mined from 1905.
 The property was operated in World War II by the Texas Mercury Co.
 Cinnabar occurs in ore-bearing fractures or veins within a syenite intrusion.
 The mine included four principal shafts and two medium-sized furnaces.
 The mine was soon abandoned when water was encountered, flooding the works.

-The district accounted for most of the US quicksilver production at least through 1937, almost 150,000 flasks.
-However, falling prices forced all of the mines to close by 1947.
+The district accounted for most of the US quicksilver production at least through 1937, totaling almost 150,000 flasks.
+However, declining prices forced all of the mines to close by 1947.

+Demographics

+Terlingua first appeared as a census-designated place in the 2010 U.S. census after the Study Butte-Terlingua CDP was split into the Study Butte CDP and the Terlingua CDP.